Who is the beneficiary of the race?

 What is the Brooklyn Mile Battle of the Boroughs?!

 A team competition in which the top ten individual times recorded (male and female combined on a co-ed basis) from each Borough will be scored.
 The times can come from any wave EXCEPT the Friends and Family People’s Mile and will be automatically scored.
+Each team scored will include a minimum of three female times.
 To participate, please ensure that, if applicable, you select your Borough of residence during the registration process.
 The winning team will be memorialized on the Brooklyn Mile Battle of the Boroughs Cup.
 Which NYC borough will take home the Cup?
 Borough affiliation first, everything else is secondary.

 Are there team categories?